As an Amazon Associate we earn from qualifying purchases. Learn more.

 Cons

-Best For: Renters with large windows
+Best For: Renters with light/medium curtains

 Check Latest Price on Amazon